angular-ui/bootstrap/src/popover/docs/readme.md

   over the element before the popover shows (in milliseconds)?
 Defaults to 0.
 - `popover-trigger`: What should trigger the show of the popover?
 See the `tooltip` directive for supported values.
+- `popover-append-to-body`: Should the tooltip be appended to `$body` instead of the parent element?

 The popover directives require the `$position` service.